Quantum simulation of lattice gauge theories coupled to fermionic matter via anyonic regularization: Anyonic Regularization

 After regularizing the gauge theory, the Wilson lines become the worldlines of anyons of a corresponding Chern-Simons theory.
 The Hilbert space of our gauge-matter system will therefore have the interpretation as the state space of a system of interacting anyons.
 Models with precisely this interpretation are known in the literature as \textit{anyon chains} in 1d~\cite{Feiguin:2007a} and as \textit{fusion surface models} in 2d~\cite{Inamura:2024a} and we will utilize the technology developed in these papers to construct the state space of our system and some of the operators.
 Note that other recent works have considered interpreting the anyonic content of a topological phase as a kind of charged matter in a gauge theory in a different context~\cite{zhao2024noninvertible,zhao2025nonabelian,zhao2025landau}.

-As in the string-net models and deformed gauge theory without matter discussed earlier, our state space will consist of labelings of the edges of a trivalent graph by the objects of a category.
-We will however need our category to be not just a fusion category but a braided fusion category whose objects are anyons.
-We will attach additional ``dangling" edges labeled by a fixed anyon $\rho$, as in Fig.~\ref{fig:pure_gauge_to_matter}.
+Our state space will consist of labelings of the edges of a trivalent graph by the objects of a category, as in the case of the $q$-deformed pure KS theory.
+We will, however, attach additional ``dangling" edges labeled by a fixed anyon $\rho$, as in Fig.~\ref{fig:pure_gauge_to_matter}.
+The introduction of dangling edges requires including braiding operations into our model, and hence we must generalize from an ordinary fusion algebra to a braided fusion category.

 The braided fusion category we will take as input to our construction will be the product of $G_k$, the anyon model of the Chern-Simons theory for the gauge group $G$ at level $k$, and the braided fusion category $\{1,\psi\}$ consisting of just the vacuum and a fermion, \al{ \mathcal{B} = G_k \boxtimes \{1,\psi\}. } We can think of this as taking a ``stack" of the two anyon models.
 The objects of this product category are then pairs of objects from each layer with the first layer carrying the charges and the second layer providing fermionic statistics.
+It should be noted that in the case of a (semi-)simple gauge group $G$, the Chern-Simons anyon model has identical fusion rules to the $q$-deformed quantum group, while also containing braiding rules not found in the quantum group formulation; in the case of non-semi-simple gauge groups, the quantum group construction is inapplicable entirely.

 We will bind the charges to the fermionic particles by taking the anyon $\rho$ to be the following semi-simple object \al{ \rho = (g_0,1)\oplus(g_1,\psi) } where $g_0$ is the vacuum particle corresponding to the trivial representation of the gauge group, $g_1$ is the anyon corresponding to the fundamental representation, $1$ is the absence of a fermion, and $\psi$ is the fermion.
 Taking $\rho$ to be the semisimple object $\rho =(g_0,1)\oplus(g_1,\psi)$ means that at each dangling edge, we can have either $(g_0,1)$, no charged particle, or $(g_1,\psi)$, a charged particle.
 The dynamical degrees of freedom live on the non-dangling edges of the lattice and have basis states labeled by the objects of $\mathcal{B}$.
 The fusion rules of $\mathcal{B}$ are then enforced at every vertex.